xumzheng/microsoft-graph-docs/api-reference/beta/api/userflowpagelayout-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Update the properties of a [userFlowPageLayout](../resources/userflowpagelayout.md) object.
+Update a [page layout](../resources/userflowpagelayout.md) in an userflow.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).